What is this Substack about?

 People

-I am a writer living in Seoul, a finalist of the 2023 Los Angeles Review Short Fiction Award.
-My works have been published by Necessary Fiction, BarBar, Half and One, and others.
+I am a writer living in Seoul, a finalist of the 2023 Los Angeles Review Short Fiction Award and 2024 River Styx Prize.
 By the way, my first name is Hyun Woo, not Hyun.